 Setting important benchmarks

-- Achieving a PhD.
+- Achieving a Ph.D.

 - Getting posted in top-notch journals.